IAmToufiqurRahman/Data-Structure----Algorithm-Playground/README.md

 ### Recursion

 A recursive function is a function that invokes itself.
 Recursive function should have two main features: a base case and be invokes with different input each time.
 A different design pattern of recursive funtion can be implemented with the help of helper function.

+### Sorting algorithms

+Implemented six sorting algorithms such as bubble sort, selection sort, insertion sort, merge sort, quick sort and redix sort.
+Except redix sort all the sorting algorithms are comparison based sorting.
+Among them merge sort and quick sort have better time complexity.
+My personal favourite among sorting algorithms is merge sort because of its simple implementation by divide and conquer technique and its efficiency is also higher than others.